I was having a conversation with my friend, Rob Sperry, who’s a trainer and top earner in network marketing…

 The downside is that if you are doing it wrong or in a sleazy way, you can destroy your reputation and the reputation of network marketing, that much faster!

-A lot of people don’t know how to build online (without being annoying!)
+A lot of people don’t know how to go about growing an online business (without being annoying!)

 Many distributors take the same awkward, repulsive recruiting strategies they’ve been taught to do offline, and make the problems worse online – and still produce zero results!